Roche/pyreadstat/README.md

 #### Reading datetime and date columns

 SAS, SPSS and STATA represent datetime, date and other similar concepts as a numeric column and then applies a display format on top.
-Roughly speaking, internally there are two possible representations: one for concepts with a day granularity or above (date, week, quarter, year, etc.) and those with a granularity lower than a day (datetime, time, hour, etc).
+Roughly speaking, internally there are two possible representations: one for concepts with a day or lower granularity (date, week, quarter, year, etc.) and those with a higher granularity than a day (datetime, time, hour, etc).
 The first group is suceptible to be converted to a python date object and the second to a python datetime object.

 Pyreadstat attempts to read columns with datetime, date and time formats that are convertible